 Kate of Bikes&Humans: What does being “open-minded” mean for you and your work?

-Michael of Pookas: Society, religion, government, even neighbors or family may force you to think and act a certain way.
+Michael of Pookas: Society, religion, government, even neighbours or family may force you to think and act a certain way.
 Sometimes it’s probably a good thing, to prevent you from doing silly things, but you should always question rules and habits.
 This is the theme I try to use for my designs.
 It’s a good thing to be “different” or even odd.
 Starting with things like biking to work instead of driving a car or just recycling or even upcycling old stuff.